yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 German Traffic Sign Classifier Project
 =====

-The goal of this project is to create a Convolutional Neural Network that is capable of classifying German traffic signs at high accuracy.
+The goal of this project is to create a Convolutional Neural Network that is capable of classifying German traffic signs with high accuracy.

 Summary Of Results
 -----